 Citizens Band (CB) radios are encouraged for all participants, but are not mandatory.

-The cost includes meals beginning with the Friday night dinner through breakfast on Sunday.
+The cost includes meals beginning with the Friday night dinner, breakfast and dinner on Saturday, and breakfast on Sunday.

 Camping facilities with RV hookups and hot showers are available at the fairgrounds 530-273-6217.
 Motels and restaurants are available throughout Grass Valley and Nevada City.